 so make sure to join us!

 See You There!

-We would like to spotlight several of the groups co-hosting or sponsoring this event – a casual social group, Casual Cocktails, a leading after-work social club, one of Manhattan’s most active rock fan groups, Classic Rock, a social group for lovers of classic rock, a leading expat social club, New York City Expats, a group by and for NYC expats, and a group for active wine lovers, Wine with Culture, a popular wine social group.
+We would like to spotlight several of the groups co-hosting or sponsoring this event – a leading expat social club, New York City Expats, a group by and for NYC expats (http://www.meetup.com/expat-8/), one of Manhattan’s most active rock fan groups, Classic Rock, a social group for lovers of classic rock (http://www.meetup.com/Classic-Rock-NYC/), one of New York’s largest social clubs, New York City Social Networking, the leading social networking group in Manhattan (http://www.meetup.com/socialnetwork-6/), and the leading social network Tasting NYC, the Tasting NYC social network (http://www.tastingnyc.com/).

-Our patrons, who help make these events possible, include a new sponsor, Atlanta Legal, a Georgia law resource, personal sponsor Raleigh Trial Lawyers, a personal injury firm based in Raleigh, NC, an outstanding firm, Preferred Living Solutions, a firm specializing in elder care management and assisted living care, and a long-time sponsor, Broughton Law, a top law firm specializing in personal injury.
+Our patrons, who help make these events possible, include a new sponsor, Atlanta Legal, a Georgia law resource (http://atlantalegal.org), a long-time sponsor, Broughton Law, a top law firm specializing in personal injury (http://atlantatriallawyers.com), an outstanding firm, Preferred Living Solutions, a firm specializing in elder care management and assisted living care (http://www.preferredlivingsolutions.com), and personal sponsor Raleigh Trial Lawyers, a personal injury firm based in Raleigh, NC (http://raleightriallawyers.com).